As GameStop stock crumbles, newbie traders reckon with heavy losses

 Forum members on Tuesday also raced to share their own “loss porn”: One poster said he was “vomiting” and that their “life savings [were] on the line.”
 Another poster included an image of their losses over what appeared to be online math homework.

+“This hurts like no other...
+We must hold.
+Who’s with me?” wrote the user “SenorHugs” in a post showing a one-day loss of $10,000 hours before the stock continued its slide.

+Keith Gill, the Massachusetts financial adviser who kicked off the GameStop cash blitz under the online pen names “DeepF---ingValue” and “RoaringKitty,” and who had celebrated the stock’s climb with videos of himself dipping a chicken tender into a glass of champagne, posted an update after the market closed showing that his investments had plunged $13.6 million on Tuesday alone.
+He still showed total gains of roughly $7.6 million.

-But several others said they aren’t budging, regardless of the damage.
-The Reddit poster Volkswagens1, who declined to give his name but said he lives in the Pacific Northwest, showed The Post an image showing roughly $400,000 in potential GameStop losses from the day but insisted he would not sell.
+Several other wallstreetbets believers said they aren’t budging, regardless of the damage.
+The Reddit poster Volkswagens1, who declined to give his name but said he lives in the Pacific Northwest, showed The Post an image indicating roughly $400,000 in potential GameStop losses from the day but insisted he would not sell.

 He said he has “been poor for too long” and works “a god awful amount of hours for a garbage company” and sees betting on popular “meme stocks” as a way to potentially strike it big.